Kentucky lawmaker’s push for racial justice causes Democrats to rethink challenger to McConnell

 “I think for the longest time, I don’t think Kentuckians were really thrilled with McGrath as the handpicked candidate.
 I think they sort of felt like she kind of got forced upon them,” he said.

 McGrath ran for Congress in 2018 against Rep. Garland “Andy” Barr (R), losing by three percentage points.
-But national Democrats were impressed with her resume and how competitive she made that race.
+But national Democrats were impressed with her résumé and how competitive she made that race.
 The Democratic Senatorial Campaign Committee recruited her to run.
 Even if beating McConnell was unlikely, the challenge would force McConnell and Republicans to spend resources they could otherwise invest in their more vulnerable candidates.

-Despite Booker’s ascent, McConnell’s campaign is treating McGrath like she’ll be their opponent in the fall, even airing an attack ad that describes her as a “radical liberal.”
+Despite Booker’s ascent, McConnell’s campaign is treating McGrath like she’ll be its opponent in the fall, even airing an attack ad that describes her as a “radical liberal.”

 Senate Minority Leader Charles E. Schumer (D-N.Y.) said this past week, “Amy McGrath is our candidate, she’s a strong candidate.”

-David Weigel contributed to this story.
+David Weigel contributed to this report.